-The first check by CCEA Regulation will be for completeness of the application.
-If it is not compete it will be returned.
-If everything is correct, CCEA Regulation will take at least 45 working days to consider it.
+If an application goes ahead, the first check by CCEA Regulation will be for completeness of the application.
+If it is not complete it will be returned.
+When everything is correct, CCEA Regulation will take at least 45 working days to consider it.
 CCEA Regulation will evaluate it in line with the CCEA Recognition Criteria and the CCEA General Conditions of Recognition.

 CCEA Regulation will also meet with representatives of the prospective awarding organisation (including its governing body) to test and validate the evidence provided and to seek clarification, if required.
 The decision will be communicated to the applicant with an explanation if unsuccessful.